gazebosim/docs/garden/install_ubuntu_src.md

 ### Avoid QML stall waiting for debugger on startup

-During development, you may find troublesome that `ign gazebo -g` won't actually start until QtCreator hooks to the QML Debugging port.
+During development, you may find troublesome that `gz sim -g` won't actually start until QtCreator hooks to the QML Debugging port.

-If that's a problem, you can edit the C++ file `ign-gazebo/src/ign.cc` and remove `block` from it.
+If that's a problem, you can edit the C++ file `gz-sim/src/gz.cc` and remove `block` from it.
 E.g.

 ```c++